 The basis of the method is an algorithm that accurately detects the occurrence of yield in the fastener.
 Typical curves illustrating the system characteristics are shown in Figure 12-1 and Figure 12-2.
 It is seen that the gradient of the torque-rotation curve has a characteristic shape with a peak or plateau followed by a marked reduction in magnitude, to about 20 - 30% of the maximum value.
 This feature is observed under varying friction conditions and for different joint materials and hardness.
 The rapid drop in gradient corresponds to the onset of yield and provides the basis on which yield is detected.

-From Figure 12-1 it is apparent that the complete torque-rotation curve includes an initial zone of low gradient corresponding to embedding.This should be eliminated by tightening the fastener to a predetermined torque before commencing automated measurement of the torque-rotation gradient.
+From Figure 12-1 it is apparent that the complete torque-rotation curve includes an initial zone of low gradient corresponding to embedding.
+It is important to eliminate this by tightening the fastener to a predetermined torque before commencing automated measurement of the torque-rotation gradient.